lambdaclass/lambdaworks/docs/src/proving_systems/starks/cairo.md

 Notice that, because the argument is interactive, the constraints associated to it *depend on the sampled Fiat-Shamir values*.
 This means that the associated `compute_transition` method will have to take fiat-shamir sampled values as arguments along with the frame.
 This is part of the reason why the trace, constraints, and other stuff are divided into `main` and `auxiliary`.

-The explanation above was for the memory constraints.
+The explanation above was for the contiguous read-only memory constraints.
 These are not the only constraints that require an interactive step and are therefore part of the `auxiliary` step.
 In general, constraints for builtins are also done during this step, as they also relate to memory.

 ## Public memory constraints